eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-13_steem-price-might-fall-but-i-will-still-be-happy-or-even-happier-this-is-why.md

 - - -

-This page is synchronized from the post: [Steem Price Might Fall But I Will Still Be Happy Or Even Happier - This Is Why](https://steemit.com/@deanliu/steem-price-might-fall-but-i-will-still-be-happy-or-even-happier-this-is-why)
+This page is synchronized from the post: ['Steem Price Might Fall But I Will Still Be Happy Or Even Happier - This Is Why'](https://steemit.com/@deanliu/steem-price-might-fall-but-i-will-still-be-happy-or-even-happier-this-is-why)